 - Trouble staying aware in the daytime (hypersomnia)

-- Unusual sleep behaviour (like sleepwalking)
+- Unusual sleep behavior (like sleepwalking)

 - Issues with circadian rhythm or improper sleep patterns